zfzfg/TriggerVolumes/README.md

 # Create a group of shop volumes
 /trigger creategroup AllShops Shop1 Shop2 Shop3

+# Add more volumes to the group later
+/trigger groupadd AllShops Shop4
+/trigger groupadd AllShops Shop5

 # Apply actions to all volumes in the group at once
 /trigger setaction AllShops enter MESSAGE &6Welcome to the shop!
 /trigger setaction AllShops enter CONSOLE_COMMAND effect give %player% glowing 10 /trigger setaction AllShops leave MESSAGE &7Thanks for visiting!

+# Remove a volume from the group
+/trigger groupremove AllShops Shop1

 # Clear actions from all volumes in group
 /trigger clearactions AllShops all

 # Delete the group (volumes remain intact)
 /trigger deletegroup AllShops
+# Note: If a group has less than 2 volumes after removal, it's automatically deleted
 ```

 ## Permissions